jagadekmeesala/Miracle_DAAPS/README.md

 - Installed Oracle SQL Server for my system.
 - Changed the password for the admin account.
 - Learning about RMAN in Oracle SQL Developer.
--
+- Learnt about basics of Oracle SQL
+- Learnt about tablespaces, backups, storages and their respective types.
+- Got KT about how to perform backup using rman

 What am I planning to achieve tomorrow
-- Run Powershell as admin and access remoting
-- Learn in deep about Vnet and subnet
+- Understand oracle SQL architecture.
+- Steps to perform a backup using cmd.
+- Permissions or pre-requisites for performing backup

 Blockers
-- Issue with admin account to work on Powershell.
-- Intimated to IT team and will be resolved.
+- None

 Use Case/Business Knowledge acquired
-- Azure SQL Database.
-- Powershell.
+- Oracle SQL.
-- Networking in Azure.